Stelios Kazantzidis: Foreign audiences

 In Israel, he was a musical icon.
 Many of his songs were translated into Hebrew and performed by the country's leading singers.
 Yaron Enosh, an Israel Radio broadcaster who often plays Greek music on his programs, described the singer's ability to combine joy with sorrow: "This is the task of music: to touch the entire range of feelings...Kazantzidis could do this; he played on all the strings."
 To the Greek Jews who immigrated to Israel, Kazantzidis was "the voice of the world they left behind, for good or for bad."
 According to the operator of Radio Agapi, a station that plays Greek music 24 hours a day, "Kazantzidis was the voice of the people, of the weary, the exploited, the betrayed.
 And the voice of the refugee and the emigre, too."

 In the 1970s/80s, many Greek recording artists, including Kazantzidis, had recordings issued by the New York-based P.I.
 (Peters International) label, for the Greek diaspora in the USA.

 Minos also had Kazantzidis recordings issued in Israel, for the local market there.

 Death

-Kazantzidis died of a brain tumor on 14 September 2001.
+Kazantzidis died of a brain tumor, at Athens Medical Center, on 14 September 2001, at age 70.
 His death was an emotional event for Greece, as attested to by the many obituaries in appreciation of his life and work.
 His funeral through the streets of Elefsina (26 km from Athens) was broadcast live on Greek television.
 His music was also beloved by the Greek diaspora all over the world, capturing their feelings in the difficult post-war period.

 He was commemorated on a Greek postage stamp in 2010.